 About Pueblan Style Shredded Chicken, Tinga de Pollo:

-In spite of the identity crisis, everyone will recognize what I’m talking about: an earthy, slightly smoky mound of shredded chicken spiked with a touch of vinegar and a few inexplicable flavors.
-The smokiness of the Chipotle melds throughout the dish, accented by mellow onion and garlic and the faintest hint of tomato.
-Marjoram, an herb so often ignored, brings in just an elusive taste and scent.
+The smokiness of Chipotle melds throughout the dish, accented by mellow onion and garlic and the faintest hint of tomato.
+Marjoram, an often ignored herb, brings in an elusive taste and scent.
 The teensiest, tiniest pinch of clove chimes in with a back note of warmth.
-Chicken Tinga is not normally “hot” but oozes with flavor.
+A spike of vinegar accents everything else.
+It oozes with flavor!

 Serving Pueblan Style Shredded Chicken, Tinga de Pollo: